 Most likely, you'll fly in and out of Oslo or Bergen, which makes Stavanger an easy addition to any itinerary.
 As mentioned above, many visitors use the quaint city as a hub to explore the nearby fjord region.
 Stavanger also pairs nicely with the other two southern cities or with a northern or inland adventure.

-If you'd like to stick to Stavanger for your trip, you just need four or five days to enjoy the area.
-But if you'd like to combine the city with another region (such as some of the other fjords or cities), give yourself at least one week.
+If you'd like to stick to Stavanger for your trip, you need four or five days to enjoy the area.
+But if you'd like to combine the city with another region (such as some other towns or fjords), give yourself at least one week.
 Read more about how long to stay in Norway and how to pack for any adventure.

 Past kimkim travelers have enjoyed the following itineraries that include Stavanger: